Financial-Times/origami/MIGRATION.md

 The following mixins have been renamed:
 - `oIconsBaseStyles` is now `oIconsContentBaseStyles`.
-- `oIconsGetIcon` is now named `oIconsContentIcon`.
+- `oIconsGetIcon` is now named `oIconsContent`.
 Its arguments have also changed:
 	- `$container-width` and `$container-height` have been replaced with a single `$size` argument (our icons are square).
 	- `$apply-width-height` has been removed.
 So not to set a width/height set `$size: null` instead.
 	- `$apply-base-styles` has been renamed `$include-base-styles` to match other components.